Sleep Hormones: Understanding the Balance for Overall Well-Being

 2. Ghrelin levels increase in sleep deprivation scenarios, intensifying feelings of hunger.

-3. A balanced diet and regular physical activity can aid in maintaining optimal hormone balance.
+3. A balanced diet and regular can aid in maintaining optimal hormone balance.

 4. Quality sleep has been linked to healthier levels of these hormones, contributing to overall well-being.